-The ABS Guide for Autonomous and Remote-Control Functions sets out a goal-based framework for implementation and a risk-based approach for the assessment of autonomous and remote-control functions on marine vessels and offshore units.
-The guide offers two notations to marine vessels and offshore units fitted with permanently installed autonomous or remote-control functions that comply with the Guide requirements.
+The ABS Requirements for Autonomous and Remote-Control Functions sets out a goal-based framework for implementation and a risk-based approach for the assessment of autonomous and remote-control functions on marine vessels and offshore units.
+The publication offers two notations to marine vessels and offshore units fitted with permanently installed autonomous or remote-control functions that comply with the requirements.

 Learn more about developments in IMO MASS and autonomous and remote-control functions in our On-Demand Webinar.

 One of the most crucial activities in the development of autonomous technology in the maritime industry is the Regulatory Scoping Exercise for MASS by the IMO.
 The scoping exercise was concluded in May 2021 during the MSC.103 meeting, and the IMO identified common potential gaps and themes that need to be studied and resolved before advancing the drafting of requirements for autonomous operations.